 - No factories are usually interested in tourist visits just for the sake of showing them the glass-making process.
 Those factories that agree to hold these demonstrations do so for a chance to sell their wares, often in a pushy way and for above-average price.

 If you would still like to see how Murano Glass is made, there is a place in Venice itself called Vecchia Murano that offers free demonstrations (of course with a chance to buy something from their massive store).
 Vecchia Murano is located near Piazza San Marco right behind the Bridge of Sighs.
 Also if you take a vaporetto to Murano and just take a walk around the island (which is very pretty, less touristy and much quieter than Venice), you will quickly find furnaces and workshops that are open to tourists and offer demonstrations.
-If you decide to pay a visit please remember:
+If you decide to visit a Murano Glass factory here are our insider tips:

 - It is best to visit furnaces on weekday mornings.
 Most of them are closed during the lunch hour (which tends to be longer than in the U.S. and often runs until 2-3pm) and on weekends.